Pay now, party later

 What you need to know

 Similar to an RRSP, there is a limited amount of contribution room.
-For 2017, the amount is $5,500.
+For 2018, the amount is $5,500 (with the contribution limit moving up to $6,000 in 2019).
 Also similar to an RRSP is the fact that you can carry unused room forward.
-If you’ve never contributed to a TFSA before, you should have more than $50,000 of contribution room available based on the annual limits set since they were introduced in 2009.
+If you’ve never contributed to a TFSA before, you should have more than $60,000 of contribution room available based on the annual limits set since they were introduced in 2009.
 A neat feature of TFSAs is that you get your contribution back when you make a withdrawal.
 Take $5,000 out this year, and you’ll have an extra $5,000 of contribution room available for next year.